CompuTec/computec-docs/appengine_versioned_docs/version-2.0/administrators-guide/configuration-and-administration/overview.md

 ![SAP B1 Settings](./media/configuration-and-administration/appengine-sapb1-settings.webp)

-After activating a plugin, go to SAP Business One for further configuration.
+After activating a plugin, further configuration is required in SAP Business One:

+1. Check the configuration checkbox.
-Check the checkbox, put in the address (by default: `http://localhost:54000`).
+2. Enter the server address (default: `http://localhost:54000`).

-Choose From opening mode: in form (within SAP Business One forms), in browser (in the system's default internet browser), or both.
+3. Select the opening mode:

+        - **In Form**: within SAP Business One forms.
+        - **In Browser**: in the system's default web browser.
+        - **Both**: accessible in both forms and browser.
-Click the Save button and Restart SAP Business One.
+4. Click Save and restart SAP Business One.

 ### Settings

 ![Plugin Settings](./media/configuration-and-administration/plugins-settings.webp)

-On a plugin development level, it is possible to create a set of settings for it.
-If it was created during plugin development, they are available here
+Plugins may have dedicated settings defined during their development.
+If available, these settings can be configured in this section.

 ### Logs

-Here, you can check plugin performance related events, search the log and filter it by error, warning and info message type.
+This section allows you to:

+- Monitor plugin-related events.
+- Search logs.
+- Filter messages by type: Error, Warning, or Info.

 ## Settings

 ![AppEngine Settings](./media/configuration-and-administration/app-engine-settings.webp)

-This section holds information on the whole AppEngine installation configuration with a possibility to edit some of the values.
+This section provides configuration options for the entire AppEngine installation, allowing users to edit specific values.

-**Development** – plugin development-related settings.
+- **Development**: plugin development-related settings.
 Check AppEngine Developer's Guide to know more about plugin development-related settings.

-**SLD Servers** – here you can find settings from the [SLD Servers](#sld-servers) section
+- **SLD Servers**: includes settings from the [SLD Servers](#sld-servers) section.

-**General** – here you can change i.a. a default attachment folder, default ports.
+- **General**: here, you can modify settings such as the default attachment folder and default ports.

-**Administration** – here you can check the AppEngine username and password
+- **Administration**: here, you can check the credentials: AppEngine username and password

-**Components** – here you can check settings related to the installed plugins.
+- **Components**: manage installed plugins and their settings.

 ## Trace